ankushchimnani/DSA-Must-Do-Questions/Queue Using Two Stacks/Queue using Two Stacks Editorial.md

 * Method 1 : Keeping that oldest entered element at the top of a stack.

   Let S1, S2 be the required stacks.
 Let the oldest entered element is always maintained at the top of stack S1.
-Hence, for the dequeue operation popping the top element of S1 can fetch the the oldest element in no time.
+Hence, for the dequeue operation popping the top element of S1 can fetch the the dequeue the front in no time.

   How can we do that?